RandAOLabs/Randomness-Provider/README.md

 Ensure that your monitoring and alert systems are set up to notify you immediately of any issues.

+TODO

 ---

-By following this guide, you can successfully deploy and maintain a node with optimal uptime and performance.
-Thank you for contributing to the network's success!

-Staking
+## Staking

 After successfully setting up your node, you will need to provide proof that the gateway is operational.

-Show logs from the node setup to Ethan for verification.
+1. Show logs from the node setup to Ethan for verification.

-Upon confirmation, Ethan will provide your provider address with the necessary funds.
+2. Upon confirmation, Ethan will provide your provider address with the necessary funds.

-3.Navigate to [Insert link here] to stake your funds and configure your provider information.
+3. Navigate to [Insert link here] to stake your funds and configure your provider information.

 By completing this process, you will fully activate your node and ensure it is ready for network participation.
+Thank you for contributing to the network's success!